 The volcanoes on Venus and Mars are far larger than on Earth.
 On Mars, the 16 mile high Olympus Mons is the largest known volcano in our solar system.

-Museum scientist Camilla Wilkinson (based at The Open University, Buckinghamshire) researches supervolcanic eruptions.
+Scientist Camilla Wilkinson (based at the Open University, Buckinghamshire) researches supervolcanic eruptions.
 A supervolcano is a volcano that ejects material greater than 1,000 cubic km, which is significantly bigger than any volcanic event in recent history.